Recovery from crises through employment policies

 This course aims to strengthen the capacities of policymakers, including social partners and practitioners.

-By the end of this training, participants will have strengthened their knowledge to effectively develop and implement employment policies in different fragile settings.
+By the end of this training, participants will have strengthened their knowledge to effectively design and implement employment policies that promote recovery, resilience and inclusive, job-rich growth in crisis-affected contexts.

 In particular, participants will be able to:

-• Become familiar with the role of employment and decent work across the humanitarian-development-peace nexus (HDPN) approach and its application in employment policy development.
+• Understand the role of employment and decent work within the humanitarian–development–peace nexus (HDPN) and its application to national employment policy formulation and implementation.

-• Gain a deeper understanding of good practices and experiences on promoting decent employment opportunities across the HDPN.
+• Identify and assess good practices and experiences in promoting decent employment opportunities across the HDPN.

-• Use the key methodologies and approaches of formulating and implementing comprehensive employment policies that address both immediate employment recovery and long-term development and peace building goals.
+• Use key methodologies and approaches to formulate and implement comprehensive employment policies that address both immediate employment recovery needs and longer-term development and peacebuilding objectives.

 How?

 As per ITCILO methodology, the course is learner-centred and highly participatory.
-It will be facilitated by ILO and ITCILO officials and other technical and learning experts.
 This course is offered online through the ITCILO eCampus platform.
-Different learning techniques and tools will be applied, mixing presentations delivered by experts with interactive discussions and activities to foster knowledge and experience sharing.

 Domande?
 Abbiamo le risposte